Jordan-deJong/scaffolding/README.md

 And upload the file you wish to import.

 ##### Hot Tips:
-  This will only work if the file is named the same as the model.
+* This will only work if the file is named the same as the controller.
-  If the files are rather large use the activerecord-session_store gem: https://github.com/rails/activerecord-session_store
+* If the files are rather large use the activerecord-session_store gem: https://github.com/rails/activerecord-session_store

 ## Development